CET Computer Recommendations

 Laptop - Screen Size

-This is up to your preference, some models listed have 12.5 inch screens and some go up to 17 inch screens.
+This is up to your preference, some models listed have 12.5-inch screens and some go up to 17-inch screens.
 The 17” laptops can be quite cumbersome.
-Most models have docking stations so that you could hook a larger monitor and standard keyboard and mouse in your rooms.
+Most models have docking stations so that you can connect a larger monitor and standard keyboard and mouse in your rooms.
 15” would be the suggested size.

 Warranty